 [END EXHIBIT]

 In a study of patients in intensive care, we compared the accuracy of the MM index to 13 physiological markers (Min et al. 2016).
 These markers included sodium, blood urea nitrogen, creatinine, glucose, albumin, bilirubin, white blood cell count, hematocrit, PaO2, PaCO2, pH, eGFR, and lactic acid.
 We examined the six-month and 12-month mortality of 442,692 unique patients seen in 87 intensive care units of VA medical centers between 2003 and 2013.
 The MM index, relying solely on diagnostic codes, yielded an AROC of 0.84.
 In contrast, the logistic regression based on the combined impact of 13 physiological markers yielded an AROC of 0.65.
-These studies show that the MM index is more accurate in predicting mortality for many existing physiological makers.
+These studies show that the MM index is more accurate in predicting mortality for many existing physiological markers.
 What matters in predicting prognosis seems to be the history of the patient’s diagnoses, as opposed to any particular physiological marker.

 [H1] MM Indexes Compared to Other Diagnoses-Based Indexes

 The MM index has been repeatedly shown to predict mortality better than a wide variety of other tools developed for the purpose.
 For example, in a study of intensive care patients, we compared the performance of the MM index to comorbidity categories in the Elixhauser list, immunosuppressant medication use, and age.
 The study reported the six-month and 12-month mortality of 442,692 unique intensive care patients.
 The MM Index relied on 5,695 diagnoses codes.
-The cross validated AROC for the MM index was 0.84.
+The cross-validated AROC for the MM index was 0.84.
 In contrast, the AROC for immunosuppressant medication use was 0.59; for age it was 0.60; for Elixhauser comorbidities it was 0.69; and for all combined variables (including physiological markers), it was 0.80.
-As in other studies, these differences were all cross validated and statistically significant.
+As in other studies, these differences were all cross-validated and statistically significant.
 The fact that the MM index, which scores each diagnosis, was more accurate than the Elixhauser categories of comorbidities suggests that grouping diagnoses into broad diagnostic categories reduces the accuracy of predictions.

 [H1] Use of the MM Index for Predicting One Case Example

 To illustrate the application of the MM Index to specific cases, we use a case from a recent analysis of the prognosis of nursing home residents.
 The resident was 81 years old and had ten diagnoses during the last hospital admission (exhibit 5.8).
 The likelihood ratio of each diagnosis was drawn from the George Mason University Dataverse (Levy et al. 2014).
 For one diagnosis, “chronic airway obstruction, not COPD, and not elsewhere classified,” the Dataverse does not provide any information, and therefore this diagnosis was ignored and scored with a likelihood ratio of 1.
 The MM score, the product of all likelihood ratios, was calculated as 45.07.
 In this database, the prior odds of mortality for this population were 0.16.
 The prior odds were multiplied by the product of the likelihood ratios to obtain the posterior odds.
 The posterior odds can be expressed as a probability by dividing the posterior odds by one plus the odds.
 This patient’s diagnoses have resulted in a probability of 0.88 for dying in the next six months.
-The likelihood ratios in exhibit 5.8 can also be used to explain the prediction.
+The likelihood ratios in exhibit 5.8 also can be used to explain the prediction.
 Likelihood ratios above 1 indicate diagnoses that increased the odds of mortality.
 Based on these data, the main reason for the high estimate of mortality pertained to the patient’s lung cancer, anorexia, and cachexia.
 Each more than doubled the risk of mortality.
 Kidney disease also contributed to the high probability of mortality, but to a lesser extent.

 [INSERT EXHIBIT]